PhpVagrantMulti/PhpVagrantMulti/README.md

 192.168.33.10 local.example.com
 ```

-Each subsequent run can be performed with vagrant up.
+Finally, each subsequent run can be performed with a normal vagrant up.

 To run xhgui profiling you have to edit your vhost config and uncomment the line that reads: